 Change in the fair value of financial assets at fair value through profit or loss are recognised in "other income and gains - net" in the consolidated income statement.
-Impairment losses (and reversal of impairment losses) on equity investments measured at FVOCI are not reported separately from other changes in fair value.
+Impairment losses (and reversal of impairment losses) on equity investments measured at fair value through other comprehensive income are not reported separately from other changes in fair value.